flybywiresim/docs/docs/pilots-corner/a32nx-briefing/index.md

 **For Simulation Use Only**

-This A320 Pilot Briefing shall give a good overview of most A320neo systems for personal flight simulation with focus on Microsoft Flight Simulator and the FlyByWire A320neo aircraft mod.
+This A320neo Pilot Briefing shall give a good overview of most A320neo systems for personal flight simulation with focus on Microsoft Flight Simulator and the FlyByWire A32NX aircraft add-on.

 Other variations of the A320 (A318, A319, A321) have a lot of overlap
 but are omitted in this briefing.